Skip to content

 When and where was Adam Rapacki born?

-What did Adam Rapacki do during his time as a prisoner of war?
+What did Adam Rapacki do during World War II?